moderndatacompany/dataos.info/docs/resources/stacks/index.md

 Soda is a declarative Stack integrated into DataOS, specifically for data quality testing and profiling across one or more datasets.
 To learn more about Soda, refer to the link: [Soda](/resources/stacks/soda/).

-These built-in stacks offer a wide range of capabilities, empowering data developers to efficiently build, process, and manage data within the DataOS ecosystem.
+These built-in Stacks offer a wide range of capabilities, empowering data developers to efficiently build, process, and manage data within the DataOS ecosystem.